-diag [-f <agent config_file>]
+EXAMPLE: diag [-f <agent config_file>]

-- -f <agent config file> specifies the agent if you are not using the default getstatus [-f <agent config_file>]
+- -f <agent config file> specifies the agent if you are not using the default

 Getting Agent Status

 The getstatus command checks the status of an agent.
 Use this command when you need to know if an agent is active.
 For example, you cannot run a backup while the agent is active.